 Cities change throughout the seasons; that’s nothing new.
 And although travel guides always debate the “best time to visit”, in the end they often admit that each season has its own benefits, its celebrations, its food, its fashions.
 We fell in love with Poznan during our first visit last November, but we weren’t prepared to find the city so different from that when we returned this summer!

-It inspired us to write this post and give you five very good reasons to check out Poznan in the summer time, starting with:
+It inspired us to write this post about Poznan in summer, and give you five very good reasons to check out Poznan in the summer time.
+Let’s get started!

 Obviously!
 European cities go crazy for ice-cream in summer, and Poznan is no difference.
 The most popular gelateria in Poznan is “Wytwornia Lodow Tradycyjnych” (meaning “Manufacturer of traditional ice-cream”), which has two shops in the city.
 It was those guys who kinda kick-started a legitimate ice-cream culture in the city, when they appeared on the scene a year ago, with artisan ice-cream in ever-changing and sometimes unheard of flavours (Guinness ice-cream, anyone?).